Idaiyangudi: History

-After death, his grave remain in altar of the Holy Trinity church.
-To recognize his contributions for Tamil language, Robert Caldwell's house in Idaiyangudi was converted into a memorial by Government of Tamil Nadu.
+After his death, he was buried at the altar of the Holy Trinity church in the village.
+To recognize his contribution to the Tamil and Dravidian languages, Robert Caldwell's house in Idaiyangudi was converted into a memorial by the Government of Tamil Nadu.

 Demographics

-Majority of the people living here are Christians.
-They were mostly converted by Robert Caldwell in the 18th century.
+The majority of the people living here are Christians.
+They were mostly converted by Robert Caldwell in the 19th century.

 Landmarks

 Holy Trinity Church, which is situated in the heart of the village, is considered as the landmark of this village.
 The church was constructed by Robert Caldwell.
 The church was built in Gothic style.
 This church was inaugurated on 6 July 1880.
 Most of the land around this village is owned by the church.

 Education

-The Caldwell Centenary Memorial Higher Secondary School caters to educational needs of the children present in the village, though many move to schools in the neighbouring places.
-There is a nursing college that trains students for the nursing profession.
+The Caldwell Centenary Memorial Higher Secondary School caters to the educational needs of the children present in the village, though many move to schools in the neighbouring towns.
+There is also a nursing college that trains students for the nursing profession.